 In 2019 we founded the NSW/ACT Higher Education Pride Network to facilitate cross-institutional learning and develop best practice.
-We created the 78ers Legacy Fund Scholarship from a crowdfunding project recognising the individuals who carved a path for gay rights in Australia, and established LGBTIQ Student Support Liaison Officer roles to ensure inclusion for our students is integrated into faculties.
+We created the 78ers Legacy Fund Scholarship from a crowdfunding project recognising the individuals who carved a path for gay rights in Australia, and established LGBTQIA+ Student Support Liaison Officer roles to ensure inclusion for our students is integrated into faculties.

 We know there is always work to be done and complacency is not an option.
-Our ongoing goal is to embed support within our policies, processes, systems and culture.
+Our ongoing goal is to embed support and visibility within our policies, processes, systems and culture.
 Our leaders play a large part in this and are responsible for creating an organisation that is diverse and inclusive.

 The Provost and Deputy Vice-Chancellor has affirmed our commitment to creating a welcoming, safe and inclusive environment where all students, staff and visitors feel supported to express their identities authentically.

-"The University aspires to be a safe, welcoming and inclusive place for our trans and gender-diverse community members, and always to stand against discrimination.
+"The University aspires to be a safe, welcoming and inclusive place for all, including our trans and gender-diverse community members, and always to stand against discrimination.
 All students, staff and visitors should feel supported and free to contribute freely and fully, regardless of gender, sex characteristics or sexual orientation.

 This is neither an act of charity nor even tolerance.
 It is in our institutional self-interest because recognising and welcoming diversity in our community makes the University a better place.